📝 Specific kitchen types & concepts · ⏱️ 4 min read

-Food truck entrepreneurs need to keep a close eye on their food cost because the margin per sold product is crucial for success.
+Picture this: you're running a busy food truck, selling hundreds of meals daily, but somehow your profits keep shrinking.
 Many food truck owners estimate their cost prices, which causes them to unknowingly lose money on each dish sold.
-In this article, you'll learn step by step how to calculate the exact food cost for all five products on your food truck menu.
+Here's how to calculate the exact food cost for all five products on your menu.

 Why calculating food cost is extra important for food trucks

-With a food truck, you have less room for error than in a restaurant.
+With a food truck, you've got less room for error than in a restaurant.
 You have limited storage space, need to work quickly, and often have lower selling prices due to the casual setting.
 Every euro you undercharge directly impacts your profit.

 ⚠️ Note: